 The University of Nevada, Reno is home to a Basque Library which was founded in the late sixties and is one of the only of its kind still standing in North America.
-In addition, there’s a monument located on the intersection of McCarran Blvd. and North Virginia St. known as The National Monument of the Basque Sheepherder, which represents a sheepherder holding a map illustrating the Basque settlement in the United States.
+In addition, the National Monument of the Basque Sheepherder is located in the northern section of Rancho San Rafael Regional Park, near the intersection of McCarran Blvd. and North Virginia St. The monument represents a sheepherder holding a map illustrating the Basque settlement in the United States.

-As for the food, well, let’s just say in Reno Tahoe you can still get a taste of traditional Basque dishes at Santa Fe Basque Restaurant or Louis Basque Corner, where you can get the best Picon Punch in town!
+As for the food, well, let’s just say in Reno Tahoe you can still get a taste of traditional Basque dishes at Louis Basque Corner, where you can get the best Picon Punch in town!

 There’s a reason the famous phrase is the “Wild, Wild West” and in Reno Tahoe, there’s no hiding our Western culture.
 Our community comes together every year for The Wildest, Richest Reno Rodeo at the Reno-Sparks Livestock Events Center for a bucking good time!
 It’s one of the most popular events in our community, and has something everyone can enjoy from traditional rodeo events to a carnival midway and shopping the many Western vendors.